lindseygu/cse15l-lab-reports/labreport1.md

-cd: refers to "change directory", it's used to switch from the current working directory to the expected given path cd ~: it changes directory to the home directory of the user, in this case, /home/linux/ieng6/cs15lwi23/cs15lwi23aei ls -a: it list all files including the hidden ones (dotfiles) ls -lat: it sorts files based on the recent modified time cp /home/linux/ieng6/cs15lwi23/public/hello.txt~/: to copy the hello.txt file from current directory to the public cat /home/linux/ieng6/cs15lwi23/public/hello.txt: to print the content in hello.txt file ls/home/linux/ieng6/cs15lwi23/cs15lwi23aet: to list the files from the directory of another user, in this case, user cs15lwi23aet
+cd: refers to "change directory", it's used to switch from the current working directory to the expected given path cd ~: it changes directory to the home directory of the user, in this case, /home/linux/ieng6/cs15lwi23/cs15lwi23aei ls -a: it list all files including the hidden ones (dotfiles) ls -lat: it sorts and prints a list of files based on the recent modified time cp /home/linux/ieng6/cs15lwi23/public/hello.txt~/: to copy the hello.txt file from current directory to the public cat /home/linux/ieng6/cs15lwi23/public/hello.txt: to print the content in hello.txt file ls/home/linux/ieng6/cs15lwi23/cs15lwi23aet: to list the files from the directory of another user, in this case, user cs15lwi23aet.
+After I tried this command, the output is access is denied because it's trying to access another user's files
 pwd: shows the full path of the current working directory
 exit: to exit the remote server; the access to cs15lwi23aei@ieng6.ucsd.edu will be closed
 ```